benkoshy/pagy/docs/toolbox/paginators.md

 ==- Common Readers

 !!!
-Common Readers for Paginators

-Individual paginators may offer additional readers, which are documented with the paginator itself.
+Paginators may add and document specific Readers.
 !!!

 `page`